EllaKaye/distillclub/README.md

-# Distill Clib
+# Distill Club

 ![Distill Club logo](https://github.com/EllaKaye/distillclub/raw/main/distillclub-400.png)

 Distill Club is a way of welcoming people who create websites made with the [{distill}](https://rstudio.github.io/distill/) package.
-For example, the hex logo and a 'Welcome to the #distillClub' message can be tweeted as a response to someone announcing their new site.
+For example, the hex logo and a 'Welcome to the #distillClub' message can be tweeted as a response to someone announcing their new site on Twitter.

-The idea was inspired by #xaringanClub, initiated in [a tweet by Dr Silvia Canelón](https://twitter.com/spcanelon/status/1382081701732626436) for congratulating people on their first [{xaringan}](https://slides.yihui.org/xaringan/#1) presentation.
+The idea was inspired by #xaringanClub, initiated in [a tweet by Dr Silvia Canelón](https://twitter.com/spcanelon/status/1382081701732626436), for congratulating people on their first [{xaringan}](https://slides.yihui.org/xaringan/#1) presentation.

 The hex logo for Distill Club was similarly inspired by the [Xaringan Club logo](https://github.com/dynastyprocess/graphics/tree/main/xaringanclub), created by [Tan Ho](https://tanho.ca), which in turn was inspired by another of [Silvia's tweets](https://twitter.com/spcanelon/status/1382063172530671617?s=20).

 ## Sharing (e.g. on Twitter)

 This hex logo is absolutely welcome to be shared - especially for welcoming people to the Distill Club!
-You do not have to tag me while using the image, though I'd appreciate it if you did (if only to see other people's distill websites!).
+You do not need to tag me while using the image, though I'd appreciate it if you did (if only to see other people's distill websites!).
 My twitter handle is [@ellamkaye](https://twitter.com/ellamkaye).
 Please consider including alt-text wherever it's shared!

 Suggested alt text: